Structural properties of the first-order transduction quasiorder: Introduction and statement of results

-Also, FO transductions allow to give an alternative characterizations of classical model theoretical properties~\cite{baldwin1985second}: a class $\Cc$ is \emph{monadically stable} if $\Cc\not\sqsupseteq_\FO \Hh$ and \emph{monadically dependent} if $\Cc\not\sqsupseteq_\FO \Gg$.
+As in the {\MSO} case, the {\FO} transduction quasiorder allows to draw important algorithmic and structural dividing lines.
+For instance {\MSO} collapses to {\FO} on classes of bounded shrubdepth~\cite{Ganian2017}.
+Classes of bounded shrubdepth are also characterized has being {\FO} transductions of classes of trees of bounded depth~\cite{Ganian2012}. {\FO} transductions give alternative characterizations of other graph class properties mentioned above: a class $\Cc$ has bounded linear cliquewidth if and only if $\Cc\sqsubseteq_\FO\Hh$, where $\Hh$ denotes the class of \emph{half-graphs} (bipartite graphs with vertex set $\{a_1,\ldots, a_n\}\, \cup\, \{b_1,\ldots, b_n\}$ and edge set $\{a_ib_j~:~1\leq i\leq j\leq n\}$ for some~$n$)~\cite{colcombet2007combinatorial}, and bounded cliquewidth if and only if $\Cc\sqsubseteq_\FO\TP$, where $\TP$ denotes the class of \emph{trivially perfect graphs} (comparability graphs of rooted trees) \cite{colcombet2007combinatorial}.
+Also, it follows from ~\cite{baldwin1985second} that {\FO} transductions allow to give an alternative characterizations of classical model theoretical properties: A class $\Cc$ is \emph{monadically stable} if $\Cc\not\sqsupseteq_\FO \Hh$ and \emph{monadically dependent} if~$\Cc\not\sqsupseteq_\FO \Gg$.
 We further call a class $\Cc$ \emph{monadically straight} if $\Cc\not\sqsupseteq_\FO \TP$.
-To the best of our knowledge this property has not been studied in the literature but seems to play a key role in the study of FO transductions.
+To the best of our knowledge this property has not been studied in the literature but seems to play a key role in the study of {\FO} transductions.

-The FO transduction quasi-order is much more complicated than the MSO transduction quasi-order.
-This is outlined in \cref{fig:hierarchy}, and it is the goal of this paper to explore this quasi-order.
+The {\FO} transduction quasiorder has not been studied in detail previously and it turns out that it is much more complicated than the {\MSO} transduction quasiorder.
+This is outlined in \cref{fig:hierarchy}, and it is the goal of this paper to explore this quasiorder.

-We are motivated by three aspects of the $\sqsubseteq_\FO$ quasi-order, which have been specifically considered in the past and appeared to be highly non-trivial.
-The first aspect concerns the antichains formed by the class of paths and classes with bounded shrubdepth. \begin{conjecture} A class $\Cc$ has bounded shrubdepth if and only if $\Cc\not\sqsupseteq_\FO \Pp$. \end{conjecture} This conjecture may be seen to be equivalent to the following one. \begin{conjecture} The pairs $\{\Tt_n,\Pp\}$ with $n>1$ are all the maximal antichains containing $\Pp$. \end{conjecture}

-Note that the maximal antichains play a key role in the theory of finite dualities (and equivalently, FO definable CSP classes, see e.g.~\cite{NT}).

-The second aspect that was studied in detail concerns the chain formed by classes with bounded pathwidth, which is eventually covered by the class of half-graphs.
-This is related to the following result, which we reformulate here in our setting.

-\begin{theorem}[\cite{SODA_msrw, msrw}] In the FO transduction quasi-order there is no class $\Cc$ between the classes with bounded pathwidth and the class of half-graphs.
-Formally, if $\Hh\not\sqsubseteq_\FO\Cc\sqsubseteq_\FO\Hh$ (that is, $\Cc$ is monadically stable and has bounded linear cliquewidth), then $\Cc\sqsubseteq_\FO\PW_n$ for some $n$, where $\PW_n$ denotes the class of graphs with pathwidth at most $n$. \end{theorem}

-The last aspect concerns the chain of classes with bounded treewidth, which is eventually covered by the class of trivially perfect graphs.
-This is related to the following result.